kihapper/Street-Debater/README.md

 See more detail on https://www.tomokihara.com/en/street-debater.html

 ### How to make
-Please refer to the PDF for how to create the device.
+Please refer to the **how-to-make.pdf** for how to create the device.